-If (like me) you’ve never heard of The Coral Sea – the collaboration between Patti Smith and My Bloody Valentine’s Kevin Shields – you’re about to have your mind blown.
+If you haven’t heard The Coral Sea, a collaboration between Patti Smith and My Bloody Valentine’s Kevin Shields, it’s sure to blow your mind.

-I’d heard of it before, though I’d never read it, but what I didn’t realise is that it’s actually an album too – an album co-credited to Kevin Shields.
+I’d heard of it before, though I’d never read it.
+What I didn’t realise is that it’s actually an album too – an album co-credited to Kevin Shields.
 That’s where shit got exciting.
-After some scrounging I confirmed that yes, it was the Kevin Shields, frontman and mastermind of My Bloody Valentine, and yes, he played on the album.
+After some scrounging, I confirmed that yes, it was the Kevin Shields, frontman and mastermind of My Bloody Valentine, and yes, he played on the album.

 Over two hour-long performances, Smith reads The Coral Sea – an epic mythical tale of Mapplethorpe’s mystic voyage to see the stars of the Southern Cross before he dies – while Shields improvises in the background, modulating his spectral guitar like some kind of hymnal beast.